-This how-to will help you with your initial setup on CentOS 7 so that you can successfully secure your server while giving you the peace of mind knowing your server is protected.
-With the addition of systemd CentOS 7 is very different than its older predecessors.
+System CentOS 7 is very different than its older predecessors.
 With any server, the primary goal should always be security.
 Many users are victims of malicious infiltrations on their servers due to the lack of security boundaries established from the beginning.
 Let us begin on the right path by laying our foundation with security.
+This how-to will help you with your initial setup on CentOS 7 so that you can successfully secure your server while giving you peace of mind knowing your server is protected.

 What Do You Need?

 To get started, log in to your CentOS 7 server via SSH or the VNC Console located here.
-Atlantic.Net Cloud servers are setup as minimal installations in order to avoid having unnecessary packages from being installed and never used.
+Atlantic.Net Cloud servers are set up as minimal installations to avoid having unnecessary packages from being installed and never used.
 If some software packages that you’re used to using aren’t installed by default, feel free to install them as needed.

 Let’s make sure that your server is fully up-to-date.

-With the server up-to-date, we can continue the process and secure your server.
+We can continue the process and secure your server with the server up-to-date.

 Update the CentOS 7 Root Password

 By default, your Atlantic.Net servers are automatically set with secure passwords.
-However, we still recommend updating your password after creating your server and every 60-90 days thereafter in order to ensure it remains secure.
-A minimum of 8 characters, including lowercase, uppercase and numbers are recommended to increase the level of security.
+However, we still recommend updating your password after creating your server and every 60-90 days after that to ensure it remains secure.
+A minimum of 8 characters, including lowercase, uppercase, and numbers, are recommended to increase the level of security.

 Create a new user with sudo privileges

 After successfully updating your password, it’s recommended that you create a new user with sudo/root permissions.
-Since the common admin user for many Linux Operating Systems like CentOS 7 is “root”, we’re going to make a new admin user that will be used for day-to-day administration tasks.
-Creating a new user with root permissions will increase the security in the way your server is accessed.
-Unwanted users target the root user because they know its the default admin user but when you create a new user with sudo/root permissions and then disable the default root user, they will never know what user to login with.
+Since the typical admin user for many Linux Operating Systems like CentOS 7 is “root,” we will make a new admin user that will be used for day-to-day administration tasks.
+Creating a new user with root permissions will increase the security of your server is accessed.
+Unwanted users target the root user because they know it’s the default admin user.
+Still, when you create a new user with sudo/root permissions and then disable the default root user, they will never know what user to log in with.

-Type the following command to create your new user replacing “user1” with your own username and confirm.
+Type the following command to create your new user replacing “user1” with your username, and confirm.

-Once you have created a new user and created the password for that user, it is time to add the user to the sudo wheel group.
-In CentOS 7 once you add them to the sudo wheel group they are automatically assigned sudo/root permissions.
+Once you have created a new user and the password, it is time to add the user to the sudo wheel group.
+In CentOS 7, once you add them to the sudo wheel group, they are automatically assigned sudo/root permissions.
 Run the following command to add the user to the sudo wheel group.

 gpasswd -a user1 wheel

-Finally when you have created the user with sudo/root permissions, you can exit your session and log back in with your “user1” to verify the changes that were made.
-Alternatively, you can run the following command and switch users from root to “user1” which will then ask you for that users password.
+Finally, when you have created the user with sudo/root permissions, you can exit your session and log back in with your “user1” to verify the changes made.
+Alternatively, you can run the following command and switch users from root to “user1,” which will ask you for that user’sser’sword.

 su - user1